hxxtsxxh/hxxtsxxh/README.md

 - 👋 Hi, I’m @hxxtsxxh
-- 👀 I’m interested in python and web development
+- 👀 I’m interested in **Python**
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on nothing at the moment
+- 💞️ I’m looking to collaborate on anything at the moment
-- 📫 How to reach me: email- heet1356@gmail.com
+- 📫 How to reach me: **email- heet1356@gmail.com**

 <!---
 hxxtsxxh/hxxtsxxh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.